ietf-rats-wg/draft-ietf-rats-ar4si/draft-ietf-rats-ar4si.md

 The Relying Party then can appraise these semantically bound sets of signed Evidence by applying an Appraisal Policy for Attestation Results as described below.
 This policy will consider both the AR as well as additional information about the Attester within the AR Augmented Evidence the when determining what action to take.

-This alternative combines the {{I-D.ietf-rats-architecture}} Sections 5.1 Passport Model and Section 5.2 Background-Check Model.
+This alternative combines the {{-rats-arch}} Sections 5.1 Passport Model and Section 5.2 Background-Check Model.
 {{interactions}} describes this flow of information.
-The flows within this combined model are mapped to {{I-D.ietf-rats-architecture}} in the following way.
+The flows within this combined model are mapped to {{-rats-arch}} in the following way.
-"Verifier A" below corresponds to the "Verifier" Figure 5 within {{I-D.ietf-rats-architecture}}.
+"Verifier A" below corresponds to the "Verifier" Figure 5 within {{-rats-arch}}.
-And "Relying Party/Verifier B" below corresponds to the union of the "Relying Party" and "Verifier" boxes within Figure 6 of {{I-D.ietf-rats-architecture}}.
+And "Relying Party/Verifier B" below corresponds to the union of the "Relying Party" and "Verifier" boxes within Figure 6 of {{-rats-arch}}.
 This union is possible because Verifier B can be implemented as a simple, self-contained process.
 The resulting combined process can appraise the AR-augmented Evidence to determine whether an Attester qualifies for secure interactions with the Relying Party.
 The specific steps of this process are defined later in this section.